-Training in hydrography had been conducted onboard surveying vessels or in the Unit.
-Kingdom until the establishment of a Hydrographic School at INS Angre, Bomabay in 1959.
-The first attempt to provide systematic training of Officers and Sailors in Hydrography began with the establishment of a Hydrographic training U. at Bombay (Now Mumbai) in 1959 and shift. to Cochin on October 21, 1961.
-For a short time, it operated from a temp facility provided in the gunnery school of the venduruthy.
-Subsequently formost of its remaining stay in Cochin it operated from the four rooms provided by the ND School.
+Training in hydrography had been conducted onboard surveying vessels until the establishment of a Hydrographic School at INS Angre, Bomabay (now Mumbai) in 1959.
+The first attempt to provide systematic training of Officers and Sailors in Hydrography began with the establishment of a Hydrographic Training Unit at Bombay in 1959 and shift to Vendurithy at Cochin on 21 October 1961.
+For a short time, it operated from a temporary facility provided in the Gunnery School of Venduruthy.
+Subsequently, for most of its remaining stay in Cochin it operated from the Navigation Direction School.

-The government saction for a permanent establishment in Cochin was obtain. in Apr 1965.
-Admiral J Cursetji, PVSM Chief of Naval staff formely inagurated the Hydrogaraphic School at Goa on 29 Nov 1978.
-Situated on the Picturesque Alpequeiros Hill at the scenic port town of Vasco-da-Gama, the school is idealy located for carry out training in the field of Hydrography.
+The government sanction for a permanent establishment in Cochin was obtained in Apr 1965.
+Admiral J Cursetji, PVSM Chief of Naval Staff formely inagurated the Hydrogaraphic School at Goa on 29 Nov 1978.
+Situated on the picturesque Alpequeiros Hill at the scenic port town of Vasco-da-Gama, the school is idealy located to impart quality training in the field of Hydrography.

-The Mormugoa Harbour bay, the surrounding coast wtih cliffs and short streched of sandy beaches, all provide the ideal setting for particular training in Hydrography.
-It was fully equipped to meet the training requirement of various Naval officers, Sailors, Civilian from the Indian maritime states, Survey organisations, Major port trust, Ministry of shipping and transport, Survey launch pools, and other Hydrography surveying agencies within and outside india with a major UNDP aid.
-In 1980, the Hydrographic School was accorded the status of Regional training centre in Hydrographic survey for so.
-Asian region.
-The second wing of the Hydrographic school was completed in May 1981.
-In 1982 the schools Long H training programme and curriculum was recognised by the HO (International Hydrographic Organisation) as a Category A course.
-This is the highest recogisatin of a Hydrograhic specialisation course by the highest International body on Hydrographic matters.
-In 1984, the Hydrographic shoo) was recognised as the regional Hydrgraphic training centre for Soth East Asian and African countries thus extending its reach to the Africa and the South East Asian shores.
-In 1997, the Hydrographic school was award. the Cat A Certification by IHO for offfering the Option II which deals with Industrial Offshore Surveying under Edition 7.0 of the standards of the IHO/FIG International Advisory Board.
+The Mormugoa Harbour bay, the surrounding coast with cliffs and short stretched of sandy beaches provides the ideal setting for training in Hydrography.
+It was fully equipped to meet the training requirement of various Naval Officers, Sailors, Civilians from the Indian maritime states, Survey organisations, Major port trusts, Ministry of Shipping and Transport, Survey launch pools, and other Hydrographic surveying agencies within and outside india with a major UND Paid.
+In 1980, the Hydrographic School was accorded the status of Regional training centre in Hydrographic survey for the Asian region.
+In May 1981, the second wing of the Hydrographic school was completed and in 1982 the school's Long H training programme and curriculum was recognised by the HO (International Hydrographic Organisation) as a Category 'A' course.
+This is the highest recogisatin of a Hydrograhic specialisation course by the International body on Hydrographic matters.
+In 1984, the Hydrographic school) was recognised as the regional Hydrgraphic training centre for Soth East Asian and African countries thus extending its reach to Africa and the South East Asian shores.
+In 1997, the Hydrographic school was awarded the Cat 'A' Certification by IHO for offering the Option II which deals with Industrial Offshore Surveying under Edition 7.0 of the standards of the IHO/FIG International Advisory Board.
 The school was the first in the world to offer this optional subject.
-The school was consequently re-designated as the National Hydrographic School in the light of the fact that it did provide training to Hydrographers from other National Maritime Organisations such as the Minor Port Survey Organisation, Port Trusts, Dredging Corporations of India, in land water ways Authority of India besides the Naval fraternity of Hydrographers from both within India and from aborad.
-In 1998, the Schools Cat A Long Hydrographic course, revalidated undet the adition 8.0 of the standards of the IHO/FIG international advisory board was affiliated to the goo university for the award of master degree in hydrographic survey to the Long Hydrographic Course.
-In 1999, the IHO/FIG International Advisory Board award. the CAT B ce.cations for Basic/free Hydrogrpahic Course conducted by the shoot, under Eddition 8.0 of the standards of IHO/FIG International Advisory Board.
-Thus both the proffessional Offciers Courses conducted by the school had IHO recognisation by the year 1999.
-In the year 2000, the school was award. the ISO 9001 certification.
-Three corses are being offfered to the students of the littoral countries of the Indian Ocean rim.
+The school was consequently re-designated as the National Hydrographic School in the light of the fact that it did provide training to Hydrographers from other National Maritime Organisations such as the Minor Port Survey Organisation, Port Trusts, Dredging Corporations of India, Inland Water Ways Authority of India besides the Naval fraternity of Hydrographers from both within India and abroad.
+In 1998, the Schools Cat 'A' Long Hydrographic Course, revalidated under the addition 8.0 of the standards of the IHO/FIG international advisory board was affiliated to the Goa university for the award of Masters Degree in hydrographic survey to the Long Hydrographic Course.
+In 1999, the IHO/FIG International Advisory Board awarded the CAT B certifications for Basic/free Hydrogrpahic Course conducted by the school, under Eddition 8.0 of the standards of IHO/FIG International Advisory Board.
+Thus both the professional Officers Courses conducted by the School had IHO recognisation by the year 1999.
+In the year 2000, the school was awarded the ISO 9001 certification.
+Three courses are being offered to the students of the littoral countries of the Indian Ocean RIM.